 This collection is included in the Library’s archive and is open only for reference or research use.
 The paper copies are stored at the Circulation desk.
 The electronic files are available in the Library’s digital collection and can be accessed only within the university’s network.

 Students must follow certain regulations to submit their theses/projects:

-- The copy has to be in paper or in electronic format, including all supplementary materials (webpage demos, video and audio files, PowerPoint presentations, posters, etc.).
+- The copy has to be in paper or in electronic format, including all supplementary materials (webpage demos, video, and audio files, PowerPoint presentations, posters).
 After reviewing the completeness of the work, the librarian will accept and file it for further processing.
-PDFs are generally favored over print copies
+PDFs are generally favored over print copies.

-- Upon submission, the student must fill in a form giving the following data:
+- Upon submission, the student must fill in а Senior Thesis Submission Form or Senior Capstone Projects Submission Form giving the following data: